-(e) Notwithstanding Section 3207 (a) - (c) a POU that meets the criteria listed in Public Utilities Code Section 399.30 (k) shall annually submit to the Commission, by the deadline for annual reports specified in Section 3207 (b), documentation demonstrating that the POU provides electric services to a local government that is both a city and county of the state; that the POU receives greater than 67 percent of its electricity sources to meets its retail sales as ealeulated under the requirements of Section 3204(a)(7)(B); electricity demands on an annual basis from qualified hydroelectric facilities as defined in Section 3204 (a)(7).
+(e) Notwithstanding Section 3207 (a) - (c) a POU that meets the criteria listed in Public Utilities Code Section 399.30 (k) shall annually submit to the Commission, by the deadline for annual reports specified in Section 3207 (b), documentation demonstrating that the POU provides electric services to a local government that is both a city and county of the state; that the POU receives greater than 67 percent of its electricity sources to meets its retail sales as calculated under the requirements of Section 3204(a)(7)(B) electricity demands on an annual basis from qualified hydroelectric facilities as defined in Section 3204 (a)(7)[HJII].
 The Commission may request additional documentation if necessary to determine whether the POU meets the criteria listed in Public Utilities Code Section 399.30 (k).
-A POU that meets the criteria listed in Public Utilities Code Section 399.30 (k).
-A POU that meets the criteria listed in Public Utilities Code Section 399.30 (k) must additionally that the POU submit its total retail sales and documentation of its annual qualifying hydroelectric generation, and that the POU meet that any electricity demands unsatisfied by its qualifying hydroelectric generation in any given year are met with the procurement from eligible renewable energy resources, including renewable energy credits.
+[HJII] A POU that meets the criteria listed in Public Utilities Code Section 399.30 (k) must additionally that the POU [HJI3] submit its total retail sales and documentation of its annual qualifying hydroelectric generation, and that the POU met its RPS requirements under either Section 3204(a)(7) or Section 3204(a)(7)(C). provide evidence that any electricity demands unsatisfied by its qualifying hydroelectric generation in any given year are met with the procurement from eligible renewable energy resources, including renewable energy credits.
+[HJI4]